sanjeevonline/git-project-wall/README.md

-Wall of github projects in an organizations
+Wall of github projects in an organization
 ======